bartroff792/mult-seq-dependence/README.md

 * A library to run sequential step-down and sequential step-up tests on user provided data/data-streams.
 * A simulation environment for examining the behavior of these procedures under a variety of configurations and data generating processes.

+## Installation

+If you have Make installed:

+* `make create_environment` to create a conda environment
+* `conda activate multseq` to activate the environment
+* `make requirements` to install the dependencies and the package itself
+* `python -c "from multseq.utils import simulation_orchestration"` to verify the installation

 ## Package Structure

 ### Library